Eating local in Singapore

 Yutiao: Chinese fried dough crullers.
 Great for dipping into soups, porridge, curries ...or tea.

-Popiah:a whisper thin pancake filled with lightly steamed shredded veggies including jicama, bean sprouts, carrots and lettuce.
+Popiah:a whisper thin crepe filled with lightly steamed shredded veggies including jicama, bean sprouts, carrots and lettuce.

 Chee Cheong Fun: thin steamed rice noodle sheets, sliced and served with soy sauce, more elaborate versions have other bits like char siew and kai lan.